A compactness tool for the analysis of nonlocal evolution equations: Introduction

 2. Let $p>1$.
 Assuming that $\Omega$ is a smooth bounded domain in $\rr^d$, $\rho(x)\geq \rho(y)$ if $|x|\leq |y|$ and that

 then $\{f_n\}_{n\geq 1}$ is relatively compact in $L^p((0,T)\times \Omega)$. \end{theorem}

-\begin{remark} Extensions to mixed type space norms of the type $L^p((0,T),L^q(\Omega))$ could also be obtained by adapting the estimates in this paper.
+Extensions to mixed type space norms of the type $L^p((0,T),L^q(\Omega))$ could also be obtained by adapting the estimates in this paper.
 The possibility of obtaining more general nonlocal compactness tools as in Aubin-Lions-Simon Lemma (see Theorem \ref{3spaces} below) remains to be analyzed.
-In \eqref{hyp.3} for technical reasons we considered the space $W^{-1,p}(\Omega)$ but we believe that the results still hold by replacing $W^{-1,p}(\Omega)$ with any space $Y$ such that $L^p(\Omega) \hookrightarrow Y$ continuously. \end{remark}
+In \eqref{hyp.3} for technical reasons we considered the space $W^{-1,p}(\Omega)$ but we believe that the results still hold by replacing $W^{-1,p}(\Omega)$ with any space $Y$ such that $L^p(\Omega) \hookrightarrow Y$ continuously.
+More general functions $\rho_n$ can be considered, like those in \cite{MR2041005} but this is beyond the scope of this article.
+We leave to the reader the possible extension of the above result to the case when $\rho_n$ are not necessarily obtained by rescaling a given function $\rho$.
+The case of general weights $\rho_n$ will introduce new difficulties since technical results in Lemma \ref{localizare.n} and Lemma \ref{balance-p}, used in the proof of Theorem \ref{rossi-time}, make use in an essential manner of the fact that the weights are obtained by scaling from a given function $\rho$.